lethain/systems/docs/spec.md

 This `InfiniteFlow` would have initial and maximum values of infinity.

-Without going too far into the details, maximum values can be specified using any legal formula, more on formulas below, but currently initial values must be either a number:
+Without going too far into the details, initial and maximums can be specified using any legal formula, more on formulas below:

     Managers(2)
-    Engineers(8, Managers * 2)
+    Engineers(Managers * 4, Managers * 8)

 In many cases, though, you'll end up specifying your stocks inline in your flows, as opposed to doing them on their own lines, but the syntax